utilitywarehouse/docker-cockroach-cfssl-certs/README.md

+# DEPRECATED
+We have replaced `cfssl` with `cert-manager` for CockroachDB certificates.
+Please refer to [utilitywarehouse/cockroachdb-manifests](https://github.com/utilitywarehouse/cockroachdb-manifests) repository for the up-to-date guides and manifests.

 # cockroach-cfssl-certs
 Utility to get TLS certificates for cockroach nodes and clients from cfssl CA.
 It is inspired by a similar tool that uses Kubernetes CA from